The Dark Sides of Calvinism

 Yes, there have been hyper-Calvinistic missionaries and evangelists.
 Considering their theological foundation, this indicates that even hyper-Calvinistic theology cannot hold back devout Christians determined to follow the will of the Lord in their lives.
 I praise God for such believers and wish there were more of them today.

-With those exceptions, Calvinistic preaching historically tended to consist mostly of telling the church members to live moral lives and to pray they would eventually be counted among the elect.
+With those exceptions, Calvinistic preaching until the 19th century tended to consist mostly of preaching morality and telling the church members to pray that they would eventually be counted among the elect.
 The idea of asking people to repent of their sins and turn to Christ, without, essentially, being forced to by a supernaturally implanted impulse was considered the province of the Methodists and other “holy rollers.”

 Sadly, many of today’s hyper-Calvinists are very good at trying to force morality on those outside the church, but very poor at bringing people to saving faith in Jesus Christ.
 Considering that “evangelical” means “bearing the good news,” that’s backwards beyond belief.
 “Post-evangelical” is a better term.